Bringing It All Together

 Your Turn: What’s your biggest accessibility challenge right now?
 Comment below—I’ll address top responses in Post 9.
 Share this plan and tag #WCAGActionPlan.

-Speak with a DHS Trusted Tester about Kaffeinated Kodemonkey’s POCC and how to ensuer your website meets state, federal, or public requirements for digital content under Title II & III, WCAG and Section 508 Compliace, or any state bills.
+Speak with a DHS Certified Trusted Tester about securing your Proof of Compliance Certificate (POCC).
+Learn how to ensure your digital assets confidently meet state, federal, and enterprise procurement requirements under ADA Title II & III, WCAG 2.2, and Section 508 Standards.